WordPress/theme-experiments/gutenberg-starter-theme-blocks/readme.txt

 1. Create a fresh WordPress site
 2. Clone this repository or upload a zip into the site’s themes directory
 3. Install the Gutenberg plugin
-4. Enable the Full Site Editing and Full Site Editing Demo Templates experiments in the Gutenberg > Experiments panel.
+4. Enable the Full Site Editing experiment in the Gutenberg > Experiments panel.
 5. Activate the "Gutenberg Starter Theme Blocks" theme from within Appearance > Themes.
 6. Visit the Customizer and hit "Publish".